Grantham Garden Club

 Early on Saturday, June 10th, we had eight tables loaded with vegetable plants, annuals, succulents, and perennials ready to sell.
 By the end of the day, our many volunteer hours had paid off beautifully, helping us generate a tidy profit for our scholarship and grant fund.
 In all, nineteen members participated with setting up the night before or working at the yard sale, and it was wonderful to see several additional members who stopped by to say hello or do a little shopping!

-According to Emily Rinde-Thorsen, the Recreation Director for the Town of Grantham “Your presence at the Yard Sale is clearly a big traffic generator for all of the other sales.”
+According to Emily Rinde-Thorsen, the Recreation Director for the Town of Grantham, our presence at the Yard Sale was clearly a big traffic generator for all of the other sales!
 You can see many more pictures and read about the club's transition from the spring plant sale we ran for many years prior to the pandemic to our participation in the community yard sale in Terri Munson's A Not So Mini Plant Sale blog.

-The yard sale raised $1,553 for the scholarship and grant funds.
+In total, the yard sale raised $1,553 for our scholarship fund.
 Here’s the breakout:

 Return to 2023 Program & Activity List